This accessibility statement applies to www.stevenage.gov.uk.

 Preparation of this accessibility statement

 This website was last tested 13 August 2020 by the Digital Accessibility Centre (DAC).
-The accessibility issues with the code highlighted by the DAC have been addressed and the site will be re-tested week commencing 22 March 2021.
+The accessibility issues with the code highlighted by the DAC have been addressed and the site was retested in March 2021.